AkshaySoooryavanshi/Wed-TerraRepo/README.md

 ## Project Description

 - Deployed AWS Infrastructure using Terraform modules.
- - Aa running web application in 2 EC2 Instances behind Application Load Balancer.
+ - App running web application in 2 EC2 Instances behind Application Load Balancer.
+ - One click or Trgger work flow to provision AWS infra and deployment.

 ## Technologies Used in Detail: